Mahabali/Apprtc-swift/README.md

 # Apprtc-swift
-Apprtc code written in Swift 2 with Video Mute, Audio Mute, Rotation support
+Apprtc code written in Swift 2 with Video Mute, Audio Mute, Rotation support.
+Refer to [my blog](https://mobilitysolutionsexpert.wordpress.com/) for more details

 ## Instruction
 1. Either run app in 2 devices or run app in one device and open http://apprtc.appspot.com/